Tokyo Olympics torch relay includes quake, tsunami-hit areas

 The torch will pass through municipalities heavily hit by the disaster in northeastern Japan.
 It will begin on March 26, 2020, at Fukushima Prefecture's J-Village, a soccer training center that was an operational base for dealing with the nuclear crisis.

-World Heritage sites designated by UNESCO, including Mt.
-Fuji.
-The torch will also visit the Hiroshima Peace Memorial Park, dedicated to the victims of the world's first atomic bombing in 1945.
+The torch will also visit World Heritage sites designated by UNESCO, including Mt.
+Fuji, and the Hiroshima Peace Memorial Park, dedicated to the victims of the world's first atomic bombing in 1945.

 The flame will make its entrance at Tokyo's New National Stadium on July 24 during the opening ceremony.